VoidWireInteractive/Unity-Stochastic-Shadergraph/README.md

 > This shadergraph was created using Unity 6 HDRP, thus a caveat is
 > **_I am unsure of it's compatibility with previous versions of Unity/Shadergraph and other non-HDRP pipelines._**

+> [!WARNING]
+> It is always a good idea to either back up your current project or create a completely separate project with your main project's settings before implementing packages!

 # Modernized Functionality
 ### This shader offers standard functionality of the HDRP/Lit shader such as